-Your E.P.A Drolet stove's performance will be optimised if it is installed with a chimney (flue) system that provides an adequate draft.
-The draft is the force that moves air from the appliance up through the chimney and is predominantly affected by the height and diameter of the chimney, as well as the stack temperatures of the stove.
-If you test the draft using a pressure gauge, the reading should be between .05 - .07 inches of water column (w.c.) at a medium-high fire.
-A draft measure of less than .03" w.c. will cause operational difficulties while too much draft (greater than .10" w.c.) will result in over-firing of the stove.
+Your Osburn stove will attain its best performance if installed with a chimney system that has proper draft.
+(Draft is the force that moves air from the appliance up through the chimney and is predominantly affected by the height and diameter of the chimney, and the stack temperatures of the stove).
+If you test the draft using a pressure gauge, the reading should be between .05 - .07 inches of water column (w.c.) at a medium high fire.
+(See Table 2.2).
+Drafts of less than .03" w.c. will cause operation difficulty while too much draft (greater than .10" w.c.) will result in over-firing of the stove.
 This can result in excessive operating temperatures.
-In this case, the installation of elbows totaling no more than $180^{\circ}$ (ex.: $2 \times 30^{\circ}$ elbows, $2 \times 45^{\circ}$ elbows or $2 \times 90^{\circ}$ elbows) can be installed to help reduce excessive draft.
-If the addition of elbows is not sufficient, a manual damper can be installed in the vertical flue pipe.
+If this is the case, a manual damper may be installed in the vertical connector pipe to help reduce excessive draft.